top of page

 Blending Inquiry with Instruction

 Our studio integrates a multi-philosophy framework: Reggio Emilia's core principles of inquiry and process-focus with Montessori’s focus on independence and mastery of tools, and Piaget’s developmental stages of active discovery.
-We see this blended model as the most effective way to nurture both the child's innate creativity and their technical abilities.
+We see this blended model as the most effective way to nurture both the artist's innate creativity and their technical abilities.

-We believe that every child is a natural-born artist, scientist, and storyteller.
+We believe that every person is a natural-born artist, scientist, and storyteller.
 Our philosophy doesn't just stick to one "school" of thought; instead, we weave together three powerful perspectives to create a vibrant, nurturing environment where creativity knows no bounds.

 Our Core Pillars: